-Late night levy consultation
+Late night levy

 We administer a wide range of licenses to individuals and businesses, from trading and sale of alcohol to owning exotic pets.

 Premises such as pubs, bars, clubs, restaurants, takeaways and off-licences have to apply to the Council for a licence.

 A personal licence is granted to individuals and allows them to sell alcohol to the public.

 A premises licence allows premises to be used for one or more licensable activities.

 Club premises certificate

 A club premises certificate will be granted to premises occupied by and used habitually for the purposes of a recognised club.

 Temporary event notices

 Temporary event notices allow licensable activities to take place during a period of no more than 168 hours, where there are no more than 499 people present.